artist STATEMENT: Cecil Balmond

 The Landscape

-The supporting curvilinear landform draws its inspiration from the Star.
-The entry path will curve upwards, travelling the length of the field to the top plateau.
-Its tightening radius follows overlapping ellipses.
-Each ellipse just touches the other as the path draws closer to the Star and its top level platform.
-Like planetary orbits the ellipses imprint a sense of gathering energy, slipping past each other and tilting slightly.
+The supporting landform draws its inspiration from the Star.
+Entry paths curving upwards, travel the length of the field to the top plateau, in tightening curves formed by overlapping ellipses.
+Like planetary orbits the ellipses imprint a sense of gathering energy towards the Star.